Robertfarb/whiteboarding-curriculum/algorithms/dp/project/firstname_lastname/dynamic_programming_2.md

 Let's generalize the frog problem.
 This time, frogs have different jumping capacities.
 Some frogs can hop up to 10, 20, or 100 times at once, some only 3 or 4 times.
 The maximum number of jumps a frog can do will be passed in as a parameter, `max_stairs`, to the function you'll write.

-Write a function, `super_frog_hops(num_stairs, max_stairs)` that takes in the number of stairs and the maximum number of stairs that can be hopped at once, and returns the number of ways this frog can make its journey.
+Write a function, `super_frog_hops(num_stairs, max_stairs)` that takes in the number of stairs and the maximum number of stairs that can be hopped at once, and returns the set of ways this frog can make its journey.

 First, we need to figure out the recursive relationships within this problem.
 This time, you'll have a heavier hand in designing the algorithm.
 Here's a list of questions that you should ask yourself as a guide.